ViktorMaximovskiy88/Apollo_health/README.md

 yarn start
 ```

-If everything has gone well, http://localhost:3000 should show up with the Source Hub login screen.
+If everything has gone well, go to http://localhost:3000/login and you should see the Source Hub login screen.

 The first time you start the app, if no admin account exists, one will be created with a random password.
-That password will be displayed in the Python Terminal session, so copy it the credentials and attempt a login.  you might see 401 error at this point.
+That password will be displayed in the Python Terminal session, so copy the credentials and attempt a login.
+You might see 401 error at this point.

 Login by going to http://localhost:3000/login page with automatically generated user.
 This should address 401 error.
 If you're in and no errors, create a new user with your own email and password on the users page, then login by going to http://localhost:3000/login and using your new credentials.

 If that succeeds, try creating a site.
 I recommend Molina HealthCare OH Drug at https://www.molinahealthcare.com/providers/oh/duals/drug/formulary.aspx.
 Once created, go into it and click the 'Run Collection' button and hope for the best, watching the logs for activity/errors.